HumanSignal/label-studio/docs/source/tags/ellipselabels.md

 ---
-title: RectangleLabels
+title: EllipseLabels
 type: tags
-order: 408
+order: 416
 ---

-RectangleLabels tag creates labeled rectangles on the image
+EllipseLabels tag creates labeled ellipses.
+Used to create an ellipse on the image

 ### Parameters